Andrew Friedman: Management and coaching tree

 Friedman has trained and developed a number of successful baseball executives and coaches.
-Among the executives are Chaim Bloom, Chief Baseball Officer for the Boston Red Sox; James Click, general manager of the Houston Astros; Alex Anthopoulos, general manager and president of baseball operations for the Atlanta Braves; Farhan Zaidi, the president of baseball operations for the San Francisco Giants; Matt Arnold, general manager for the Milwaukee Brewers; and Erik Neander, senior vice president of baseball operations and general manager of the Tampa Bay Rays.
-Managers and coaches include Joe Maddon who managed the Rays during Friedman's entire tenure with that club; Dave Martinez, manager of the Washington Nationals who worked as the Rays' bench coach under Maddon; Charlie Montoyo, manager of the Toronto Blue Jays who also coached under Maddon while Maddon was the Rays manager; and Rocco Baldelli, who after serving as a special assistant to Friedman was hired as the manager of the Minnesota Twins.
-Gabe Kapler, the current San Francisco Giants’ manager, served as the Dodgers farm director from 2015-2017.
+Among the executives are Chaim Bloom, former Chief Baseball Officer for the Boston Red Sox and future President of Baseball Operations for the St. Louis Cardinals; James Click, former general manager of the Houston Astros and current Toronto Blue Jays VP; Alex Anthopoulos, general manager and president of baseball operations for the Atlanta Braves; Farhan Zaidi, former president of baseball operations for the San Francisco Giants; Matt Arnold, general manager for the Milwaukee Brewers; Erik Neander, senior vice president of baseball operations and general manager of the Tampa Bay Rays; and Peter Bendix, the president of baseball operations for the Miami Marlins.

+Managers and coaches include Dave Roberts, Dodgers' manager since 2016; Joe Maddon, who managed the Rays during Friedman's entire tenure with that club, and later the Cubs and Angels; Dave Martinez, manager of the Washington Nationals, who worked as the Rays' bench coach under Maddon; Charlie Montoyo, manager of the Toronto Blue Jays from 2015–2018, who also coached under Maddon while Maddon was the Rays manager; Rocco Baldelli, who after serving as a special assistant to Friedman, was hired as the manager of the Minnesota Twins; Gabe Kapler, former Philadelphia Phillies' and San Francisco Giants’ manager, who served as the Dodgers farm director from 2015–2017; and in 2024, Clayton McCullough was named the Miami Marlins manager after serving as Dodgers' first base coach for four seasons.

-In 2020 and 2021, each executives who ran the final four teams in the postseason all worked under Friedman at one point in their careers.
+In 2020 and 2021, each executive who ran the final four teams in the postseason all worked under Friedman at one point in their careers.